Be alert for any symptoms such as:

 Then, stay home except to get medical care

 As advised by the CDC, we recommend you stay in your home and separate yourself from other people at home to avoid spreading this infection.
 The elderly or anyone with more serious medical issues may get more severe symptoms.
-If your symptoms worsen—specifically difficulty breathing, chest pressure or pain, unable to keep fluids down, severe vomiting, diarrhea or weakness—you may need to return to the Emergency Department for evaluation.
+If your symptoms worsen—specifically difficulty breathing, chest pressure or pain, inability to keep fluids down, severe vomiting, diarrhea or weakness—you may need to return to the Emergency Department for evaluation.

 You should restrict activities outside your home, except for getting medical care.
 Do not go to work, school or public areas.
 Avoid using public transportation, ride-sharing or taxis.
 This is for the health and safety of others around you.